-Some tips to help you through foster care...
 "Don't' be afraid to tell them how you feel.

 Tell them what you need or want.

 Don't be afraid to talk to other kids in foster care."

-Anonymous♦
+◆Anonymous◆

 As a teenager, life skills (see Appendix VII: Glossary for more information) classes will be offered to you.
 Life skills classes will cover different topics like how to cook, how to open a bank account, how to fill out a college application, and write your resume.
 Life skills classes are also a great opportunity to spend time with other youth who are in foster care.
-If you are not currently participating in life skills classes, talk to your FSW caseworker or Transitional Services Coordinator.
+If you are not currently participating in life skills classes, talk to your caseworker or TYS Coordinator.

-Your foster parents or other caregivers receive a payment each month to help with costs like housing, food, clothing, school supplies, and other personal care items for you.
+Your resource parents or other caregivers receive a payment each month to help with costs like housing, food, clothing, school supplies, and other personal care items for you.
 They are also supposed to give you an allowance from that payment each month.
-The amount of the allowance is decided by the foster parent based on your age.
+The amount of the allowance is decided by the resource parent based on your age.

-Sometimes if there is a need your foster parent may request an additional clothing voucher for you for something like a special event, but DCFS must approve this.
-Sometimes DCFS can also help your foster parents or other caregivers pay for things like sports uniforms, school field trips, and summer camps as appropriate.
+Sometimes if there is a need your resource parent may request an additional clothing voucher for you for something like a special event, but DCFS must approve this.
+Sometimes DCFS can also help your resource parents or other caregivers pay for things like sports uniforms, school field trips, and summer camps as appropriate.

 In addition, some youth may have a trust fund while they are in foster care that comes from child support payments or certain federal benefits.
 A trust fund account can help pay for some expenses.
-Ask your FSW caseworker if you have a trust fund and what that money can be used for.
+Ask your caseworker if you have a trust fund and what that money can be used for.
+Please see the TYS Financial Support Table (in Appendix VI of this publication for more information).